FooBarWidget/gls-spec/GLS public RFC.md

 This document is meant for Passenger users.
 We would like to get your feedback on these questions:

  * How could GLS benefit you?
 How should we change Passenger to address your use cases for today and for tomorrow?
- * Are the proposed mechanisms are viable?
+ * Are the proposed mechanisms viable?
  * Is the proposed UX desirable?

 Let us know by posting a comment!